D3REKZHANG/GamblingAddiction/README.md

 # GamblingAddiction
-Discord bot written in Python 3 to play Texas Holdem.
+Discord bot written in Python 3 to play Texas Holdem and satisfy any other gambling desires on Discord.

-Created using Discord.py and Deuces, a poker hand evaluation library I found on Github (https://github.com/worldveil/deuces).
+Created using Discord.py and Deuces - a poker hand evaluation library I found on Github (https://github.com/worldveil/deuces).

 <h2>Implementation Notes</h2>
 The bot utilises many of the tools Discord.py offers, and the code is structured around the API.
 There are classes for players, cards,